 We need Short Breaks Carers of all ages and from all walks of life.
 You will be given ongoing training and support.

 About Share the Care

 Providing a short break for a child or young person with a disability can be very rewarding.

 Share the Care is a South Gloucestershire Council scheme to provide regular short breaks for disabled children, including those children with learning difficulties, autism and physical impairments.
-Short breaks care builds upon long term relationships with a child/young person and their family.
-It suits people who can offer short overnight breaks and who feel positive about disabled children/young people.
+Short breaks care builds upon long term relationships with a child or young person and their family.
+It suits people who can offer short overnight breaks and who feel positive about disabled children and young people.

 How does Share the Care work?